JylerG/TheRepBot/README.md

 ## Version History

 ### v0.0.6
-* Kept bits of code from ReputatorBot while implementing custom code
+* Kept bits of code from TheRepBot while implementing custom code
 * Set up a baseline for what should be used
 * Note that this bot's source code has changed since this README/project was first created and is why these notes may seem weird with what the code shows
 ### 0.0.5